haushouse/bento/_works/battleCaster.md

 ## Development

 After the contract with our client ended, they took the design assets we created and implemented them into their game.
-While Group 6 liked what we created, they adjusted the assets to their own liking.
+While Group 6 liked what we created, they adjusted the assets to their own liking. **They modified our designs into their game, the following designs were not created by me.**

 <figure class="flexImages">